Unlearning Anti-Blackness

 February 1 @ 1:00 pm - 2:15 pm PST

-On Wednesday, February 1st, we’re bringing together our global community of liberatory Unlearners to explore the historic, political and emotional roots of anti-blackness—and how even many of the most diverse and inclusive spaces have continued to perpetuate it.
+We brought together our global community of liberatory Unlearners to explore the historic, political and emotional roots of anti-blackness—and how even many of the most diverse and inclusive spaces have continued to perpetuate it.

-- The collective & individual emotions that have perpetuated anti-blackness
+• The collective & individual emotions that have perpetuated anti-blackness

-- Stories from being a Black woman in the modern Western workplace
+• Stories from being a Black woman in the modern Western workplace

-- How Black people have been systematically disenfranchised through policies in the United States and worldwide
+• How Black people have been systematically disenfranchised through policies in the United States and worldwide

-- For allies: tools & perspectives to distinguish your past beliefs, actions and mistakes from your current ability to unlearn & learn
+• For allies: tools & perspectives to distinguish your past beliefs, actions and mistakes from your current ability to unlearn & learn

-- Creating spaces for Black people to heal from the trauma of experiencing anti-black racism, through breathwork and community
+• Creating spaces for Black people to heal from the trauma of experiencing anti-black racism, through breathwork and community

 🎙️ Elizabeth ‘Liz’ Leiba, author of “I’m Not Yelling: A Black Woman’s Guide to Navigating the Workplace” who’s been featured in the NYTimes, Forbes & TIME